 How the leadership of Congress and its institutions is selected.
 There is legally a new Congress every two years, because all of the U.S. House members and one-third of the Senators are elected in November of even numbered years.
 So in January, the party members of each chamber meet in what they call their party caucus (Democrats) or conference (Republicans).
 So there are four of these bodies, one for each of the two parties in each of the two chambers.
 Each of these four bodies ratifies (or changes slightly) the decisions regarding who will be the committee chairs and the members of the committees made by a small group of their members (a special committee, usually consisting of the most powerful and senior party members).
 Congress members make their requests of what committee they’d like to serve on to this special committee.
 The party caucus/conference also selects the party leaders of that chamber.
 These decisions are then voted on by the entire chamber (entire House or Senate), and a party-line vote means that the majority party wins all of the leadership positions (every committee chair, plus the House Speaker position and the Senate Majority Leader position).
 This obviously creates a very partisan and divisive situation in Congress.
 Mississippi is one of the few state legislatures that avoids such extreme partisanship, since the minority party does have a few committee chairmanships (which include Black Caucus members in the Republican-controlled state legislature).
 One positive outcome is that recently there was a battle between the Mississippi governor and the state legislature over who would control the spending of the Covid-19 federal money, and the legislature united despite party and everyone ended up agreeing on how the money would be spent (and it was legally appropriated by the legislature).

 Committees.
 Committees have historically been the real work horses of Congress.
 Historically, those committee members have been experts on the subjects falling under the jurisdiction of those committees, and they have worked across party lines to solve important social issues.
 Therefore, such landmark legislation as the 1964 Civil Rights Act and Medicare and Medicaid had overwhelming and bipartisan political support.
 There are about 20 committees in each chamber.
 Some of the top committees are the Appropriations Committees in each chamber (since they spend the money), the House Ways and Means and the Senate Finance Committees (taxation committees), the House Rules Committee (dominated by the majority party by a 2-1 margin, it recommends when each House bill will be voted on and which amendments to it may be offered from the floor), and the Senate Foreign Relations Committee (special constitutional power over recommending confirmation of ambassadors and treaty ratification).
-Mississippi’s Senators (both Republican) Roger Wicker is Ranking Minority Member of the Armed Services Committee, and is also on other committees such as Commerce, Science, and Transportation.
+Mississippi’s Senators are both Republicans.
+Roger Wicker is Ranking Minority Member of the Armed Services Committee, and is also on other committees such as Commerce, Science, and Transportation.
 Cindy Hyde-Smith is on Appropriations and Agriculture (by assuming her seat after Cochran retired early, her party conference let her just keep his seats).
 Both Senators have conservative voting records, but they are also known for non-divisive constituency service efforts.
 Mississippi has 4 U.S. House members, 3 conservative Republicans from white majority districts and 1 liberal African American Democrat (Bennie Thompson).
 Thompson represents the Mississippi Delta district plus Jackson, was a civil rights pioneer in the 1960s, is only the second African American elected to Congress from Mississippi since Reconstruction (the first was Mike Espy), and is ranking minority member of Homeland Security Committee.
 Thompson also Chaired the Special Committee to Investigate the January 6, 2023 attack on the nation's capitol, where he was such an effective leader that his committee's work lit a fire under the Justice Department investigating Trump's actions regarding the insurrection.

 Now we come to an important issue that you should know well for the next test.